 When it comes to offset accounts, there are two types of people in the world: those who have an offset account and those who are about to google the term because they’ve never heard those words put together before.

 Depending on what country you live in, offset accounts come in a variety of flavors.
-Australians and Canadians have “all-in-one” mortgages, in the UK it’s called authorized overdraft, and in the US, it’s called a home equity line of credit (HELOC) or velocity banking.
+Australians and Canadians have “all-in-one” mortgages, in the UK it’s called authorized overdraft, and in the US, it’s called a home equity line of credit (HELOC).

 How Do Offset Accounts Work?